Everything you need to know about LinkedIn Messaging

 In addition, LinkedIn is a very accurate prospect database that helps you target the right people, whereas creating a quality email database can be much more complicated… Personally I vote for LinkedIn.
 But if it’s possible, I combine the two.

-- not to exceed 200 shipments per day.
+- not to exceed 200 requests per day.

 - to vary the message regularly to avoid spam on LinkedIn.